OpenACC/openacc-training-materials/CONTRIBUTING.md

 * Two-space indention, no tabs
 * To the extent possible, variable names should be descriptive
 * Fortran codes should use free-form source files
+* Fortran codes should not use implicit variable names and should use `implicit none`
 * The following file extensions should be used appropriately
   * C - `.c`
   * C++ - `.cpp`